-- AMP: AMP-supported carousel, accordion and form are integrated straight in the editor.
+- AMP: AMP carousel, accordion and form are integrated straight in the editor.

-- Personalized product recommendations: customize blocks with recommended products so that each recipient sees only relevant items.
+- Personalized product recommendations: add personalized recommendations so that each recipient sees only relevant items.

 Note that you can preview all back to school email templates both on desktop and in mobiles to see whether their content is displayed as intended on all devices.